JimiHFord/jones-drones/README.md

 [Install yarn](https://yarnpkg.com/lang/en/docs/install/)

 Run `yarn install` in root project directory.
 Then run `yarn start`.
+This will open your awesome website in a browser (better be Chrome, son).
+Changes made to the project will be *hot reloaded* into the browser without you having to do anything.

 ## Table of Contents